-6- Ways to Install Node.js in Debian 12
+6- Ways to Install Node.js on Debian

 Node.js provides a faster development cycle and reduces the context switch between different languages.
 Further, it can be used for both back-end and front-end development, thus simplifying the development for full-stack developers.
-On Debian, there are 6 different ways to install Node.js which this guide will explain.
+On Debian, there are 6 different ways to install Node.js on Debian which this guide will explain.

 1: Through Debian apt Package Manager